 The South Central Workforce Council, Vocational Rehabilitation Services and core partners under WIOA enter into a cooperative Memorandum of Understanding.
 The Memorandum of Understanding delineates the roles and responsibilities of the core partners and how services will be coordinated and delivered; how costs will be shared across the core partners; methods of referral between the core partners; and methods to ensure the needs of youth and individuals with barriers to employment are addressed.
-This agreement will be reviewed and updated in the coming months once the Department of Labor has published final rules and regulations and the work of the One-Stop Operations work group has been completed.
+The Memorandum of Understanding was signed by core partners in June 2017.